DimensionSTP/eeg/README.md

 ### Before using package
 Only works at Windows OS(Dependancy of EEG device).
-Set the date display setting to yyyyy-mm-dd.
+Set the date display setting to yyyyy-MM-dd.
 Set the time display setting to HH:mm:ss.

 ### Full pipeline(experiment to analysis)